pavlosts/PenetrateMe/README.md

 PenetrateMe is a very simple penetration testing suite.
 Over time, many programs will be added like port scanners and password crackers.

 For each attack PenetrateMe creates a folder with files related with the attack.
-One of these files is Map of the Attack.
-Map of the Attack is a file which combines information from all the other files and makes a more "beautiful" environment for the user.
+One of these files is Attack Surface.
+Attack Surface is a file which combines information from all the other files in a single file for easier use.

 |------------|